mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}

-Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UTP, RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.
+Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UDP, RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.